Governor Pillen’s Trade Mission Wraps Up in Czech Republic, Continues to Germany

 The state delegation will wrap up its time in Czechia with a reception of Czech alumni who have studied at the University of Nebraska-Lincoln (UNL).
 UNL began offering Czech language instruction in 1907, becoming one of the first U.S. universities to do so.
 UNL continues to offer a Czech Studies minor and has collaborative partnerships with Czech universities.
 The reception will be an opportunity to explore additional educational and cultural exchange opportunities.

-On Sunday, the second leg of the trade mission will begin in Germany.
+On Sunday, the second leg of the trade mission began in Germany.
 While there, Gov. Pillen and state leaders will promote Nebraska ag products, equipment, and technologies.
 The delegation will also take part in EuroTier, the largest international trade show for animal agriculture.

-Gov. Pillen speaks at reception at the residence of U.S. Ambassador Bijan Sabet.
-Sabet is second to the left, standing at the television screen.

-Gov. Pillen, NDA Director Vinton, delegation representatives and guests at the evening reception held at the residence of U.S. Ambassador Bijan Sabet.
-Sabet is in the first row, next to Gov. Pillen.

 Legal Disclaimer: